Jodocus de Weerdt

-Jodocus de Weerdt (Josse van Weerdt, ca. 1555-1560 in Antwerp – August 4 or 5, 1625) was a Belgian author of Neo-Latin poetry.
+Jodocus de Weerdt (Josse van Weerdt, ca. 1555-1560 in Antwerp – August 4 or 5, 1625) was a writer of Neo-Latin poetry from the Spanish Netherlands.
 He is remembered for the two strange collections of Latin chronograms, palindromes, acrostics, anagrams, and tautograms that are listed below.
 The first celebrates the Twelve Years' Truce, while the second, which appeared posthumously, covers political events in Europe from 1621 to 1625.

 Life

 Josse de Weerdt was born in Antwerp.
-After studying law in Cologne, by 1609 he had become syndic of Antwerp.
+After studying law in Cologne, he had become syndic of Antwerp by 1609.
 Little else is known of his life.
 He is said to be buried in the Franciscan monastery in Antwerp.